fsharp/fslang-design/RFCs/FS-1135-random-functions-for-collections.md

 ```
 [ArgumentNullException](https://learn.microsoft.com/en-us/dotnet/api/system.argumentnullexception) is raised if collection is `null`, or if the `random` argument is `null`.

-[ArgumentOutOfRangeException](https://learn.microsoft.com/en-us/dotnet/api/system.argumentoutofrangeexception) is raised if randomizer returns a value outside the `0..1` range.
+[ArgumentOutOfRangeException](https://learn.microsoft.com/en-us/dotnet/api/system.argumentoutofrangeexception) is raised if the `randomizer` function returns a `float` value that is less than `0.0` or greater or equal to `1.0`.

 Example:
 ```fsharp